Infectious Diseases Data Verified

 What’s the Catch?

-If the rate at which new cases are occurring is more than the number that the public health system will be able to handle, then we are looking at an impending health crisis of an enormous magnitude.
+If the rate at which new cases are occurring is more than the number that the public health system will be able to handle, then people are looking at an impending health crisis of an enormous magnitude.

 • Isolation wards and ICUs will become full.